 2. Antichrist Superstar (1996)

 You thought this was going to be Number One, didn’t you?
 Sorry.
-Antichrist Superstar is a 10⁄10, hall of fame-worthy record, so to come in second just goes to show how good Manson can be.
+Antichrist Superstar is a 10-out-of-10 Hall Of Fame-worthy record, so to come in second just goes to show how good Manson can be.
 The album’s highlight is clearly The Beautiful People; its tribal drumming, whispered verses and a classicmusic video exposed a terrified generation to Manson and this bleak, twisted record.
 Produced like the piss of Satan trickling through a cafetiere, Antichrist Superstar’s anaemic riffs drill through the ears amidst squelching industrial and chants that’ll be in your head until you’re six feet under: Irresponsible Hate Anthem and The Reflecting God are such examples, with Twiggy’s bassline on the latter refusing to lose its potency two decades on.
 1996 even tackles balls to the wall, ferocious punk‘n’roll – in classic Manson fashion, of course.
 And Man That You Fear is still terrifying.
 The entire record still elicits goose bumps and inspires nightmares.
 Put simply, Antichrist Superstar is so, so fucking savage yet still debuted at Number 3 on the Billboard charts.
 And that was it.
 Marilyn Manson was the devil in the details, the ugly face of society that you just couldn’t ignore any longer.
 The antichrist superstar.

 1. Holy Wood (In The Shadow Of The Valley Of Death) (2000)